About my work

 My research spans political science, law, international relations, security studies and public administration.
 At present, I am engaged in research on:

 International policy transfer

 Elite transnational networks

 Staying current with the latest developments in the fast-moving landscape of national security politics is critical.
 All the courses I teach are therefore heavily informed by my ongoing research.
-Currently, I teach two MA courses at the National Security College:
+Currently, I teach two undergraduate courses at the University of Adelaide:

 In Australia, I regularly present my research on the governance of security (aviation, maritime and critical infrastructure protection) to the Commonwealth and State governments.
 I have also provided public submissions to the Independent National Security Legislation Monitor and the Queensland Parliament on counter-terrorism and security legislation.